 Online learning begins on the 8th October 2018 with the two day face-to-face workshop taking place at our Foresterhill campus on the 15th and 16th November 2018.

 A non-credit awarding option without formal assessment is also available at a cost of £500.
-If you are considering this option, please email email@example.com to register your interest.
+If you are considering this option, you can register online for this version of the course.

 This applied anatomy course is designed for anyone wishing to refresh or enhance their knowledge of functional and applied anatomy for their own interest or for academic development.
 Attendees will include, but are not limited to clinicians, allied healthcare professionals, science graduates, and anatomists.